Workers Compensation Lawyer Collinsville Illinois

 Have you sustained injuries at work?
 Has your claim been denied?
 Call a local workers’ compensation attorney for help with the entire process.
-At LaMarca Law Office, P.C., we provide legal aid to those with workers’ compensation cases in Collinsville, IL and throughout the surrounding areas.
+At LaMarca Law Office, P.C., we provide legal aid to those with workers’ compensation cases in Collinsville Illinois and throughout the surrounding areas.
 As a locally-owned firm, we understand the needs of people in the local community.
-Additionally, we have over 24 years of experience, and we use it to fight for a satisfactory outcome for our clients.
-Don’t wait if you’ve been injured – call our staff to schedule a consultation today!
+Additionally, we have over 30 years of experience, and we use it to fight for a satisfactory outcome for our clients.
+Don’t wait if you’ve been injured – call our staff to schedule a consultation today for your injuries, including:

 This is a type of insurance that all employers are required to have in the State of Illinois.
 It covers expenses in the case of on-the-job injuries and conditions that arise because of unsafe working conditions.
 However, your employer may also deny your claim, which means you’d have to file for a hearing with the Workers’ Compensation Commission to prove the cause of your injuries.

 What to Do if I'm Injured at Work

 The workers’ compensation process can be frustrating and confusing.
 Through all of it, it’s important to take the right steps to ensure the success of your claim.
 Follow these steps if you’re injured at your place of work.

 • Get appropriate medical care from a qualified physician.